 Over the years we expanded on the Peel product line, always applying the same design thinking to everything.
 This meant:

 - No visible branding.
-We even made a point of hiding the branding in our products as a sort of inside joke with our customers.
+We made a point of hiding the branding in our products.
+It became sort of an inside joke with our customers.

 - Low profile.
 If we can make it take up less space we will.